daher928/ShortURL/readme.md

 * short_url_utils.py -> contains utilities for generating shortURL string
 * memore_store.py -> wrapper for in memory store
   * note that this was implemented using a regular python hash dictionary
-  * with more time I would have replaced it with Redis.
+  * would have replaced it with Redis.
   * this src file contains wrapper for in-memory-store so it makes it easier to replace with different DB implementations
 * test/api_test.py -> API tests
   * 1x encode (POST) API test